Between juggling our work, home, and social lives, many of us may be looking for new ways to give ourselves a break.

 practise mindfulness

 Mindfulness, like any skill, can take a while to master.
-But once you do, it can become a great go-to tool during stressful or overwhelming times.
+But, once you do, it can be a great tool to use during stressful or overwhelming times.

-Many of us spend a lot of time worrying about the past or the future, which can make focusing on and enjoying the present moment quite difficult.
+Many of us spend a lot of time worrying about the past or the future, which can make focusing on and enjoying the present moment tricky.
+Being more mindful involves training your mind to focus only on what’s going on around you in a particular moment, or on how your body is feeling.

-For more information on mindfulness, you might like to have a read of our articles; An introduction to mindfulness and 10 everyday activities that can help you stay in the present moment.
-Or, you might like to tune into a mindfulness meditation session over on Rest Less Events.
+For more information, you might like to read our introduction to mindfulness.
+Or, why not tune into a mindfulness meditation session on Rest Less Events?

 Decluttering your mind is much easier if you can remove unwelcome stressors or pressures from your life – even ones that you might consider quite small.

-For example, if you’re already feeling overwhelmed, seeing an unread email number of something that resembles ‘8763’ could make you feel worse.
-So, staying on top of your emails can make a huge difference to how clear your head feels.
+For example, if you’re feeling overwhelmed, seeing hundreds of unread emails can make you feel worse.
+Staying on top of your inbox can make a huge difference to how clear your head feels.

-If you’d like to learn more about how to keep on top of your inbox, our article, 8 ways to manage your inbox, is worth a read.
+If you’d like to learn more about this, our articles, 8 easy ways to manage your inbox and 10 tips for a digital declutter, are worth a read.

 6. Take up ‘junk’ journaling